RosenNX6/smallwave/README.md

 # smallwave
 This design was inspired by Urchin and Flipper designs.

+> **Warning**
+> This repository is currently under construction.
+Files and descriptions are not complete at this time.

 **Parts List**
 | Quantity | Item | Source | Cost |
 | :---: | --- | --- | --- |